infoslack/infoslack-blog/_posts/2015-02-24-exploring-docker-remote-api.md

 keywords: linux, devops, docker, ruby, gem, api, rest, docker-api, postgres
 ---

-> In all the posts about Docker, I used the shell to execute the commands, today we will see how to perform the same Docker commands remotely via `REST API` and the power that it can provide.
+> In all my previous posts about Docker, I used the shell to execute the commands, today we will see how to perform the same Docker commands remotely via `REST API` and the power that it can provide.

 ### First steps